biswajit150803/taaza_h4b/README.md

-# H4B
+# H4B-Team Black Hats
-## Problem Statement: Optimizing techniques to prevent wastage of food using Image Classification algorithms
+## Problem Statement: Optimizing techniques to prevent food wastage using image classification with CNN algorithms.
 # 🍏 taaza

 taaza is a smart food freshness and donation platform that combines AI, Blockchain, and Civic Auth to fight food waste and drive social impact.